ShreksHellraiser/mcmf/readme.md

 These devices are both subject to change as the mod is developed more!

 ## Issues
-* There's a little bit of jank when placing down new cables where the network's status may not always update to contain all connected devices.
-Double-check the state of the network by use of the network debug stick.
 * Serial stuff is currently non-directional, so a terminal does not require the cable to enter the back this will be changed in the future.
 * The redstone device queues multiple redstone vectors for a single redstone update, this will eventually get fixed (hopefully).
-* When computers get unloaded their execution is not stopped.
-This is a **major** leak, and will be fixed eventually.